 Reason #3: Your Required Minimum Distributions Will Increase

-When you turn age 70 1/2 the IRS requires individuals to begin tapping their IRAs (excluding Roth IRAs) and qualified retirement plans (e.g. 401(k) or 403(b) plans).
+When you turn your RMD-eligible age, the IRS will require you to begin tapping IRAs (excluding Roth IRAs) and qualified retirement plans (e.g. 401(k) or 403(b) plans).
 The amount that you'll be required to withdraw each year is essentially the sum of your combined retirement accounts (referenced above) divided by the distribution period from the Uniform Lifetime Table.
 The greater the assets in retirement accounts, the more your RMD will be, regardless of whether you need the income or not.

 As previously explained with the Pro-Rata Rule, when you have made non-deductible contributions to an IRA, a certain percentage of your RMD may be considered tax-free.
 However, because you have made the after-tax investments in an IRA, your overall pool of assets subject to required minimum distributions has increased.

 Particularly for wealthy retirees, satisfying annual RMDs often requires distributions well in excess of capital needs, which can push individuals into a higher marginal tax bracket and cause other tax-related issues, such as higher Medicare premiums.

 Funds in a brokerage account are not subject to required minimum distributions, and as discussed previously, qualified dividends and capital gains aren't included in a taxpayer's ordinary income.

 Reason #4: Risk of Paying Tax Twice Due to Burdensome Recordkeeping Requirements